department-of-veterans-affairs/va.gov-team/platform/engineering/request-for-change/2019-09-30-cms-integration.md

 _Why do we want to change the current implementation?
 What problem(s) does the change solve?_

-During the Jenkins builds for branches, the build script fetches the latest content from `vagov-content` and the CMS.
-This means that **two subsequent builds on a branch with no changes to the code can have two different results.** In fact, this happens _very_ frequently, because the changed content in Drupal often introduces broken links.
+When any new commits are pushed to a `vets-website` branch, a full Jenkins build is triggered.
+This build attempts to fetch the latest content and do some content validation (see [Content Validation](#content-validation) for details).
+This means that **two subsequent builds can fail for reasons not introduced in the code.**

+The biggest example of this is when the `master` branch build fails due to broken links, which will halt the deploy. **Broken links prevent unrelated features in React applications from being deployed.**

+**Example**
+1. Somebody merges a branch into `master`
+1. A full Jenkins build is triggered, which then passes
+1. A broken link is introduced in the CMS
+1. Somebody else merges a branch into `master`
+1. A new full Jenkins build is triggered
+1. The Metalsmith script queries for the latest content with the broken link
+1. Because of this latest content, the `vets-website` `master` build fails, but not because of any changes in `vets-website` code

-The goal of this RFC is to separate the content build from the `vets-website` Webpack build, so when `vets-website` pulls the content to serve up, it's already been built and validated.
-If this RFC is successful, **all the sources of build failures due to content issues will be isolated to the content build and will not affect `vets-website` builds or deploys.**
+The goal of this RFC is to determine an approach for separating the content build from the `vets-website` Webpack build, so when `vets-website` pulls the content to serve up, it's already been built and validated. **All the sources of build failures due to content issues will be isolated to the content build and will not affect `vets-website` builds or deploys.** This will improve the overall stability of the `vets-website` CI.

 ## Design
 _Explain the proposed changes in enough detail so that a team member